Confused by EHC Needs Assessments, EHC Plans and how they relate to school admissions? We have advice for you.

 Don’t be tempted to rewrite it to show your child in a better light, though.
 It must reflect her needs on her worst day, or the provision will be insufficient.
 And frankly, if the EHCP puts a school off taking your child, then it was not the right school for her.

-In addition, you may be able to claim a personal budget for your child’s additional provision, either managed and paid to yourself or paid to the school, but with your management (called ‘notional arrangements’) towards their SEN support.
+In addition, you may be able to claim a personal budget for your child’s additional provision, either managed and paid to yourself or paid to the school, but with your management (called ‘notional arrangements’).

-Allow plenty of time for the process – it should be completed within 20 weeks of the agreement to assess, but sometimes takes longer.
-And beware of red herrings.
+Allow plenty of time for the process – it should be completed within 20 weeks of the agreement to assess.
+And beware fake ones.
 The Good Schools Guide recently heard about councils under pressure issuing informal plans which outline the pupil’s needs - sometimes called Notice in lieu of an EHCP, or ‘learning plans’.
 These have no legal basis or funding attached.
 If it’s not called an EHCP, then it isn’t one.

-The Good Schools Guide’s SEN consultants can talk you through the process of obtaining an EHCP, and direct you to solicitors and charities specialising in SEN law.
+Getting help with an EHCNa: The Good Schools Guide’s SEN consultants can talk you through the process of obtaining an EHCNa, and direct you to solicitors and charities specialising in SEN law.
 Contact us at [email protected].